Do people go through life on a predetermined path, like a straight line?

 I looked to the floor and saw the grout of the tile.
 It was wavy.
 I stared long and hard for a minute, then looked to the nearest pillar.
 The edges were the exact same.

-"Look over there," I said and pointed to the pillar I focused on.
+"Look over there," I pointed to the pillar I focused on.
 "Do the edges look straight to you?"

 "Of course they do.
 Why?"